1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Abstract

 \section{Abstract}

 Let $\mu_t$ denote the critical derivative Gibbs measure of branching Brownian motion at time~$t$.
-It has been proved by Madaule \cite{madaule2016} and Maillard and Zeitouni \cite{maillardzeitouni2016} that $\mu_t$ converges weakly to the random measure $Z_\infty \sqrt{2/\pi} x^2 \e^{-x^2/2} \1_{x >0} \diff x$, where $Z_\infty$ is the limit of the derivative martingale.
+It has been proved by Madaule (\textit{Stochastic Process.
+Appl.} \textbf{126} (2016), no. 2, 470--502) and Maillard and Zeitouni (\textit{Ann.
+Inst.
+Henri Poincaré Probab.
+Stat.} \textbf{52} (2016), no. 3, 1144--1160) that $\mu_t$ converges weakly to the random measure $Z_\infty \sqrt{2/\pi} x^2 \e^{-x^2/2} \1_{x >0} \diff x$, where $Z_\infty$ is the limit of the derivative martingale.
 In this paper, we are interested in the fluctuations that occur in this convergence and prove for a large class of functions $F$ that

-where $c(F)$ is a constant depending on $F$ and $(S^F_r)_{r\geq0}$ is a 1-stable Lévy process independent of $Z_\infty$.
+where $c(F)$ is a constant depending on $F$ and, given $Z_\infty$, $S(F)$ has an explicit 1-stable distribution.
 Moreover, we extend this result to a functional convergence, and we identify precisely the particles responsible for the fluctuations.
 In particular, this proves the following result for the critical additive martingale $(W_t)_{t\geq 0}$:

-where here $(S_r)_{r\geq0}$ is a Cauchy process independent of $Z_\infty$, confirming a conjecture by Mueller and Munier \cite{muellermunier2014} in the physics literature.
+where here $C$ is a Cauchy variable independent of $Z_\infty$, confirming a conjecture by Mueller and Munier (\textit{Phys.
+Rev. E} \textbf{90} (2014), 042143) in the physics literature.